mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Evacuation.md

 While on world, members of the crew came into contact with some of the planet's indigenous species, the [[Rynkatropa]].
 Unlike the [[Rynkatropa]] living in the cities who are kept fed and disease free by their masters, these were “free” [[Rynkatropa]], seeking contact with outsiders who might be able to spread the word of their plight as a conquered people.
 One of the many challenges these people face are a number of epidemics which have reduced their numbers considerably.
 Unfortunately, the normally isolated [[Piishidam Kiishukuu]] would prove to be particularly vulnerable to one of these diseases; even short contact with the [[Rynkatropa]] was enough.

-After concluding their business (and unknown to the Vargr, with a promise to their new contacts to spread the word about the plight of the [[Rynkatropa]]) the crew returned to their ship.
+After concluding their business (and unknown to the [[Vargr]], with a promise to their new contacts to spread the word about the plight of the [[Rynkatropa]]) the crew returned to their ship.
 They jumped soon after, heading for [[Triad]]/[[Uthe]] to do some more trading.
 While in jump space, several members of the crew became ill; by the time the ship emerged at [[Triad]], two had died.
 Two other crew members had become ill but seemed to be recovering.

 The ship's medic had deduced the source of the original infection must be related to their visit to [[Zoe]], and advised disposing of the cargo picked up there.
 Though it meant significant financial loss, the cargo was ejected, sent on a trajectory which would take it into the system's sun.
 Suspecting that other humans might be susceptible to the contagion and not wanting to risk exposing others until they were certain the outbreak was truly under control, the crew elected to jump for [[Kaets]] rather than calling at [[Triad]].